lord-vesel/dcs-doc/en/dev-docs/ah64d/aws.md

 The following conditions will inhibit the rockets from being fired or interrupt the firing of the rockets if already in in progress.
 Performance inhibits may be overridden by pulling the trigger to the 2nd detent.
 Safety inhibits cannot be overridden.

-Performance Inhibits
+##### Performance Inhibits

-     INHIBIT           CONDITION                          CORRECTIVE ACTION
+- **BAL LIMIT:**

     The required weapon aiming
+solution exceeds the ballistics processing capability.

-                                                           If tactically feasible, engage the target at a closer BAL LIMIT          solution exceeds the ballistics
+    - If tactically feasible, engage the target at a closer range.

-                                                           range.
-                       processing capability.
+- **PYLON LIMIT
+ (IN FLIGHT):**

+    The commanded position of the
+rocket launcher(s) exceeds the pylon articulation limits.
+(+4° to -15°).

-                       The commanded position of the       Adjust the aircraft pitch attitude as necessary to bring PYLON LIMIT          rocket launcher(s) exceeds the      the weapon aiming solution within the articulation (IN FLIGHT)         pylon articulation limits.          range of the wing pylons (e.g., pitch the nose toward (+4° to -15°).                      the Rocket Steering Cursor).
+    - Adjust the aircraft pitch attitude as necessary to bring the weapon aiming solution within the articulation range of the wing pylons (e.g., pitch the nose toward the Rocket Steering Cursor).

-Safety Inhibits
+##### Safety Inhibits

-     INHIBIT           CONDITION                          CORRECTIVE ACTION
+- **ACCEL LIMIT:**

     Vertical acceleration is <0.5 G;
-                       the main rotor blades may           Reduce the severity of the current maneuver to ACCEL LIMIT
+the main rotor blades may
+obstruct the trajectory of the rockets when fired.

-                       obstruct the trajectory of the      increase the positive G load on the aircraft. rockets when fired.
+    - Reduce the severity of the current maneuver to increase the positive G load on the aircraft.

+- **ALT LAUNCH:**

-                       A missile launch is already in      The rockets may be fired 2 seconds after the missile ALT LAUNCH
-                       progress.                           launch is complete.
+    A missile launch is already in progress.

+    - The rockets may be fired 2 seconds after the missile launch is complete.

+- **GUN OBSTRUCT:**

     The gun is out of coincidence
+from the weapon aiming
+solution and may obstruct the
+trajectory of rockets fired from the inboard wing pylons.

-             from the weapon aiming                  If tactically feasible, instruct the crewmember that has GUN OBSTRUCT solution and may obstruct the           actioned the gun to de-action in order to permit the trajectory of rockets fired from        firing of rockets. the inboard wing pylons.
+    - If tactically feasible, instruct the crewmember that has actioned the gun to de-action in order to permit the firing of rockets.

+- **LOS INVALID:**

-                 The line-of-sight of the selected   Select a different sight for engagement. sight is invalid or has failed;     If using HMD as the sight and the LOS Reticle is LOS INVALID
+    The line-of-sight of the selected sight is invalid or has failed;
+and cannot provide a weapon
+aiming solution to the gun.

+    - Select a different sight for engagement.
-                 and cannot provide a weapon         flashing, adjust the helmet position to within the slew aiming solution to the gun.         limits of the assigned NVS sensor (PNVS or TADS).
+If using HMD as the sight and the LOS Reticle is flashing, adjust the helmet position to within the slew limits of the assigned NVS sensor (PNVS or TADS).

+- **PYLON ERROR:**

+    Indicates that the pylon position is not equal to the commanded pylon position or the rocket launcher positions are unknown.

-                 Indicates that the pylon position   If inhibit message remains, the corresponding wing is not equal to the commanded       pylons may have experienced a failure.
+    - If inhibit message remains, the corresponding wing pylons may have experienced a failure.
-PYLON ERROR      pylon position or the rocket        A different rocket warhead selection may be made (if
-                 launcher positions are              available) on a different set of wing pylons; otherwise unknown.                            the rockets should be de-actioned.
+A different rocket warhead selection may be made (if available) on a different set of wing pylons; otherwise the rockets should be de-actioned.

+- **PYLON LIMIT
+(ON GROUND):**

     The commanded position of the
-                                                     Adjust the weapon aiming solution as necessary to PYLON LIMIT     rocket launcher(s) exceeds the
-                                                     that which may be utilized within the articulation range (ON GROUND)     pylon articulation limits.
+rocket launcher(s) exceeds the pylon articulation limits.
-                                                     of the wing pylons.
 (+4° to -5°).

+    - Adjust the weapon aiming solution as necessary to that which may be utilized within the articulation range of the wing pylons.

+- **SAFE:**

     The master armament state is
-     SAFE        currently set to SAFE; weapons      Set the A/S button on the Armament Panel to ARM. cannot be fired.
+currently set to SAFE; weapons cannot be fired.

+    - Set the A/S button on the Armament Panel to ARM.

-WPN Rocket (RKT) Format
+### WPN Rocket (RKT) Format

 When rockets are selected for employment within the crewstation, the WPN page will be set to RKT format.